Jaycode88/veg-centric-msp3/README.md

  As a best practice, I have also included a fallback font in The design.
 In cases where browsers or devices may not support the specific fonts mentioned above, we use a generic sans-serif font.
 This ensures that the text remains legible and maintains a consistent appearance across various platforms.

-Our font choices, including the fallback option, reflect the project's personality and goals, combining elegance with readability to create an engaging and visually appealing user interface.
+My font choices, including the fallback option, reflect the project's personality and goals, combining elegance with readability to create an engaging and visually appealing user interface.

 - ## Background
     In This design, I have chosen a white background as the primary canvas for several compelling reasons: